palekirill/genius-loci-tower/README.md

 ## note

-this is a demo, glitches or artifacts may appear. please report any issues at https://x.com/palekirill
+please report any issues at https://x.com/palekirill